Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 To do this we first map the values of the events stream to `(state) => { return state.doSomething(); }`.

 The reducer then uses a few Immutable.js methods. `get` and `getIn` both let us read values from the collection. `getIn` can take a variable amount of layers and return nested values.
-The `mergeDeep` function let's us merge a nested object into the Immutable.js collection.
+The `mergeDeep` function lets us merge a nested object into the Immutable.js collection.

 ~~~js
 const player = events.map(([clock, input]) => (state) => {